 Spray tanning is emerging as a common method of getting a tan.
 It is not only effective but also offers an evenly tanned look.

 In the case of spray tanning, you wouldn’t want to apply a lotion right before the tanning appointment as it can create a barrier between the spray solution and your skin.
 It can restrict your skin from absorbing DHA and lead to an uneven tan.

-You can keep using a lotion for days prior to the tanning appointment to make sure your skin is hydrated.
+You can keep using a lotion for days prior to the tanning appointment to make sure your skin is hydrated and also after a spray tan.
 On the day of the spray tan, avoid using a lotion.
 It is better to avoid using any product on your skin before the spray tan, be it moisturizer or makeup.

 Moisturizing your skin with a lotion is also essential while going for indoor tanning options like self-tanners.
 While you can use any organic lotion before indoor tanning, there are certain specific options available as well.

 If you’re wondering how to use indoor tanning lotion, you can use tanning accelerators before going for tanning to achieve a darker and long-lasting tan.
 Whereas, after the tanning session, you can use a tan extender to keep your skin moisturized enough to retain the tan.

 Avoid using sunscreen or tanning lotion before using a tanning bed.
 For more on indoor tanning check here – 10 benefits of indoor tanning.

 How to Choose the Right Lotion to Use Before Tan?

 Using a lotion before a tan can nourish your skin and also improve the tan.
 However, not every lotion or moisturizer can help you achieve that.
 You need to pick an organic lotion that benefits your skin and learn how to apply tanning bed lotion.

 Body Lotions –